zhanghuafei2/demo/READEME.md

 #README
-Hello, this repo is to learn git.
+Hello, this repo is to learn git and markdown.